spookylukey/django-paypal/README.rst

 Project status
 ==============

-This project is *active* but in *maintenance mode*.
+This is an Open Source project that is *active* but in *maintenance mode*.
 The maintainers see their primary responsibilities as:

 * fixing any critical data loss or security bugs.
 * keeping the project up-to-date with new versions of Django (or other